zotero-chinese/styles/tests/styles/212journal-of-marketing-science/test.md

     <div class="csl-block">BADLANDS NATIONAL PARK [@BADLANDSNPS].
 2018.
 Biologists have identified more than 400 different plant species growing in @BadlandsNPS #DYK #biodoversity[EB/OL](2018-02-26) (In Chinese)</div>
 </div>
   <div class="csl-entry">[77]	BAER R A. 2015.
 Unpublished raw data on the correlations between the Five Facet Mindfulness Questionnaire and the Kentucky Inventory of Mindfulness Skills[DS].
-University of Kentucky(2015)
+University of Kentucky

     <div class="csl-block">BAER R A. 2015.
 Unpublished raw data on the correlations between the Five Facet Mindfulness Questionnaire and the Kentucky Inventory of Mindfulness Skills[DS].
-University of Kentucky(2015) (In Chinese)</div>
+University of Kentucky (In Chinese)</div>
 </div>
   <div class="csl-entry">[78]	BALSAM K F, MARTELL C R, JONES K P, SAFREN S A. 2019.
 Affirmative cognitive behavior therapy with sexual and gender minority people[M].
 Iwamasa G Y, Hays P A, eds.//Culturally responsive cognitive behavior therapy: Practice and supervision2 edition.
 American Psychological Association，2019年